ezsolti/feign/README.md

    pip install https://github.com/ezsolti/feign/zipball/master
 ```

-Installation was tested on Linux.
+Installation was successfully tested on Linux and Windows.

 Uninstall it with the command